 3) The manuscript also included orthogonal validation of five canonical hotspot tumor-matched somatic mutations (PIK3CA E542K, PIK3CA H1047R, KRAS G12C, KRAS G12A, EGFR L861Q) using droplet digital PCR (ddPCR) in five patients.
-Figure 1(b) of the manuscript shows that the VAF measured in cfDNA using either version of the assay protocol closely mirrors that obtained with ddPCR.
+Figure 1b of the manuscript and Figure 9a of this response shows that the VAF measured in cfDNA using either version of the assay protocol closely mirrors that obtained with ddPCR.

-4) Additionally, following the Reviewer’s comment, four ddPCR assays (PIK3CA E545K, NRAS Q61K, CTNNB1 T41I, CTNNB1 S33C) targeting VUSo in seven patients were used to evaluate the specificity of the cfDNA sequencing assay on low VAF non tumor-matched somatic variants.
+4) In response to the Reviewer’s comment, we additionally performed ddPCR assays targeting the VUSo (the cfDNA somatic mutations that were not matched to the paired tumors or WBCs) to evaluate the specificity of the cfDNA sequencing assay on low VAF non tumor-matched somatic variants.
+For this analysis, we first identified the subset of cfDNA VUSo for which a validated ddPCR assay was available.
+We then identified all the patients with residual extracted cfDNA and/or adequate leftover pre-enrichment sequencing libraries harboring any of these mutations.
+Our final analysis included four ddPCR assays (PIK3CA E545K, NRAS Q61K, CTNNB1 T41I, CTNNB1 S33C) targeting VUSo in seven patients.
 For one patient, only cfDNA extracted from plasma was available.
 For two patients, both cfDNA and pre-enrichment sequencing libraries were available and tested whilst for the remaining four patients, only pre-enrichment libraries were available.
 As negative control, the pre-enrichment sequencing libraries from 12 patients where the target VUSo were not detected in cfDNA were used.
 Four negative libraries were used for each ddPCR assay and all experiments were performed in triplicate.
-The results are shown in Figure 9(b) of this point-by-point reply.
-Although the ddPCR assay shows a CTNNB1 T41I mutation at 0.01% VAF, this value is below the manufacturer’s specified limits of detection.
-Based on these results, the cfDNA sequencing assay showed 100% positive percent agreement (PPA) and negative percent agreement (NPA) considering ddPCR as the benchmark.
+The results are shown in Figure 9b of response and as supplemental Figure X. Based on these results, the cfDNA sequencing assay showed 100% positive percent agreement (PPA) and 100% negative percent agreement (NPA) considering ddPCR as the benchmark.
+Of note, the ddPCR assay showed a CTNNB1 T41I mutation at 0.01% VAF, this value is below the manufacturer’s specified limits of detection of 0.05%.